What is CPChain¶

 Each dimension has a full score of 100 point.
 And the total score is calculated as:

-A account balance score is granted to an RNode according to its account balance percentile among all RNode addresses (excluding CPChain Foundation and Exchange addresses).
-Score percentiles are demonstrated below.
+A account balance score is granted to an RNode according to its account balance ranking among all RNode addresses (excluding CPChain Foundation and Exchange addresses).

-Transactions here are defined as transactions that exchange tokens for data product.
-The definition of Transactions can be expanded as the of CPChain ecosystem develops.
+Transactions here include all transactions sent by a given user.
+The definition of transactions can be expanded as the of CPChain ecosystem develops.

 An RNode can serve as a proxy helping other nodes complete transactions.
 Its RPT is augmented after assuming the responsibility as a proxy.